 Star Wars Battlefront II arrived in 2005, only one year after the original's debut.
 The third non-mobile entry has taken ten times as long to get here, but it's scheduled to hit consoles and PCs this month.
 To get players ready to again hop inside an AT-AT, EA has released a companion app onto Google Play.

 The Android Auto companion app is generally one of those things you're probably only going to work with a couple of times before you're done setting things up, then it'll stay tucked away, never to be seen again.
 But that doesn't mean it shouldn't look good and be as useful as possible.
 An update to the Android Auto app began rolling out today and it's a near total refresh of the user interface.
 Granted, there's not a lot to change, but it now looks much more like the companion app for Android Wear.
+But it's not just a new skin, there are actually a couple of functional improvements, too.

 Until Dawn, for the uninitiated, is not a game about seeing who can stay up the latest.
 It's a survival horror title set to hit the PlayStation 4 tomorrow, August 25th.
 Players will be in for a frightening experience that's meant to be played multiple times, with each adventure lasting around ten hours.